mattwthompson/lammps-scripts/README.md

 # lammps-scripts
-# a collection of various scripts that have been useful in running and post-processing lammps scripts
+A collection of various scripts that have been useful in running and post-processing lammps scripts